Riksarkivet/ra-sokprototyper/grid-browser/README.md

 npm run dev
 ```

-Navigate to [localhost:8080?manifest=https://lbiiif.riksarkivet.se/collection/arkiv/AwBKLPUAqqUGtNLGHo3lq0](http://localhost:8080?manifest=https://lbiiif.riksarkivet.se/collection/arkiv/AwBKLPUAqqUGtNLGHo3lq0).
-You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+Navigate to [localhost:8080](http://localhost:8080).
+You should see the app running.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

 ## Building and running in production mode

-To create an optimised version of the app:
+To create an optimized version of the app:

 ```bash
 npm run build